Siebel CRM Licensing

 Key Siebel Compliance and Audit Risks (and How to Mitigate Them)

 Managing Siebel licenses in a large environment is challenging, and several common compliance pitfalls can lead to costly surprises during an Oracle audit.
-Oracle’s License Management Services (LMS) is aware of these issues and often targets them in Siebel audits.
-L-specific risks include:

 • Orphaned Users (Not End-Dating Inactive Accounts): Siebel’s user-based licensing means every individual with access requires a license.
 A common mistake is failing to promptly remove or “end-date” user accounts when people leave or change roles.
 This results in more named users than necessary – effectively over-licensing yourself and risking non-compliance if you haven’t purchased enough licenses.
-Example: A company had 300 Siebel user accounts, but 50 were for ex-employees not removed; Oracle would still count 300 named users against their licenses.
+Example: A company had 300 Siebel user accounts, but 50 were for ex-employees who had not been removed; Oracle would still count 300 named users against their licenses.
 If only 250 licenses were purchased, 50 would be unlicensed usage.

 Mitigation: Implement regular user access reviews and tie Siebel to HR offboarding processes.
 Ensure any user who no longer needs Siebel is promptly deactivated.
 Periodically reconcile Siebel’s active user list with your license entitlement to catch discrepancies early.